Apply for instrumental lessons online:

 In Year 7, students learn how to use staff, graphic and other relevant notations appropriately in a variety of different musical contexts.
 They begin the year with a vocal music topic, exploring different vocal textures and techniques, before studying the basics of Rhythm and Pulse.
 They also explore the different sections and Instruments of the Orchestra, and are also introduced to the use of Pentatonic scales through Chinese Music.

 Instrumental lessons are offered to all students through weekly visits from peripatetic teachers through Telford and Wrekin Music Service.
-Currently, lessons are offered in Keyboard, Guitar, Drums, Strings (Violin and Viola) and Brass (Trumpet, Trombone and French Horn).
+Currently, lessons are offered in Keyboard, Guitar, Drums, Strings (Violin and Viola), Singing and Brass (Trumpet, Trombone and French Horn).